Fasting or Intermittent Fasting are extremely beneficial mechanisms that initiate Autophagy!

 In summary, intermittent fasting is a natural and extraordinarily beneficial practice with multiple effects.
 Intermittent fasting can be applied in many different ways, one practice is to not eat anything from morning to evening, similar to religious fasts, but unlike religious fasting, it is free to drink water and unsweetened tea and coffee during fasting hours.
 A different practice is the practice of alternate-day fasting.
 In this practice, nothing is eaten except a soup and a salad that creates 250-300 calories for 24 hours a day, but a normal meal is eaten the next day.
 The most difficult part of these two types of fasting is the feeling of hunger because nothing is eaten during the day.

 The third application is the 8-16 application, in which nothing is eaten after eight in the evening, the first meal is eaten at 12 noon the next day.
-In this way, 16 hours of calories are not taken, and the period of fasting is only four hours, from eight in the morning to 12.
+In this way, during 16 hours, calories are not taken, and the period of fasting is only four hours, from eight in the morning to 12.
 It is extremely easy to implement.
 During this fasting period, water, tea and coffee can be drunk without sugar.

 Intermittent fasting is not a new, trendy diet or a weight loss program.
 It is a natural, necessary and extremely beneficial application for metabolism.